NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Test Case Management

-With Azure Test Plans you and your team is provided with a rich and powerful tool that can be used to drive quality and collaboration during the project process.
+With Azure Test Plans you and your team are provided with a rich and powerful tool that can be used to drive quality and collaboration during the project process.
 Testing is done in a browser-based test management.
 By using the test plan you can get feedback from stakeholders, developers can request feedback on their user stories and features.
 Stakeholders can respond to feedback requests using the browser-based Test & Feedback extension - not just to rate and send comments, but also by capturing rich diagnostic data and filing bugs and tasks directly.

 With the test plan you can set up manual and automatic testing, its easy to trace and get reports from the testing that have been done.